Sandrew94/Sandrew94/README.md

 <h3 align="left">Brief introduction:</h3>

+I am a passionate FrontEnd Developer, in the last 2 years i discovered how much i like to code.
-I am a Junior and i'm is currently following projects on TomorrowDevs, where I am followed by Mentor to improve myself more and more.
+It feels like i find my dream job!
+I really like to improve myself more and more.

+During my growth i have studied with the guide of the mentors of TomorrowDevs, an italian program that have the focus to improve the future developers.

 I really like all the company's that they have a philosophy on training, I'm a curious person who always likes to learn new things and have stimulating experiences, especially with ambitious projects.
 The satisfaction you get at the end of a project like this is priceless in my opinion.

 -----